wcharczuk/go-incr/README.md

 # Example

-Let's say that we want to compute a fibonacci sequence:
+Let's say that we want to make a convoluted computation that takes an input:

 ```go
 	output := incr.Map2[float64](